Hollow Nickel/Rudolf Abel

 After he collected for the newspaper, Jimmy left the apartment house jingling several coins in his left hand.
 One of the coins seemed to have a peculiar ring.
 The newsboy rested this coin, a nickel, on the middle finger of his hand.
 It felt lighter than an ordinary nickel.

-Two days later (Wednesday, June 24, 1953) during a discussion of another investigation, a detective of the New York City Police Department told an FBI agent about the strange hollow nickel which, he had heard, was discovered by a Brooklyn youth.
+Two days later, on June 24, 1953, during a discussion of another investigation, a detective of the New York City Police Department told an FBI agent about the strange hollow nickel which, he had heard, was discovered by a Brooklyn youth.
 The detective had received his information from another police officer whose daughter was acquainted with the newsboy.

 When the New York detective contacted him, Jimmy handed over the hollow nickel and the photograph it contained.
 The detective, in turn, gave the coin to the FBI.